WebAssembly/relaxed-dead-code-validation/README.md

 This repository is a clone of github.com/WebAssembly/spec/.
 It is meant for discussion, prototype specification and implementation of a proposal to relax the current dead code validation behaviour.

-The [overview](proposals/relaxed-dead-code-validation/Overview.md) will soon be updated with a summary of the proposal.
+The [overview](proposals/relaxed-dead-code-validation/Overview.md) contains a summary of the proposal.

 The tail of the original repository's readme follows...